orsonteodoro/gcf2/README.md

 ### Steps

+Read everything before continuing.
+Some steps may be skipped or be simplified.

 -2.
 Install repo files:
    * `cp -a bashrc /etc/portage/gcf-bashrc`
    * `! grep -q -e "source /etc/portage/gcf-bashrc" && echo "source /etc/portage/gcf-bashrc" >> /etc/portage/bashrc` (Do only once)